-This section shows that abstractions can lead to better performance with fewer data, trading it off with less accuracy when a lot of data is available.
-For these methods to work it is required to already have a good abstraction function, which can be challenging.
+This section shows that abstractions can lead to better performance with fewer data, trading it off with less accuracy when much data is available.
+For these methods to work, it is required to already have a good abstraction function, which can be challenging.